osohq/oso/docs/content/any/guides/new-roles/_index.md

 - **Role configuration** - Declarative configuration for roles and permissions for each resource.
 The roles configuration supports multi-tenancy, resource-specific roles, and hierarchical roles.
-Groups and custom roles are coming soon
+Groups and custom roles are coming soon.
 - **Data management** - Manage user role assignments in your database, linking with your resource data.
 - **Enforcement** - Enforce authorization consistently throughout your